 See how it works in the video below:

-In 2018, Heathrow Airport celebrated Star Wars Day using FIDS in an innovative, out-of-the-box style.
-And it was mind-boggling for the passengers!
+In a creative twist, Heathrow Airport celebrated Star Wars Day using FIDS in an innovative, out-of-the-box style in 2018.

 The airport arrival & departure boards displayed the schedule of flights to Jakku, Alderaan, Death Star, and places like that.
 YES!
 To the galaxies!